mccoates/rhd_invest_pub/README.md

 This repository contains code used for analysis in Modelling a case for investment in the prevention and management of rheumatic heart disease in the African Union 2021-2030

 The repository is currently in progress as code becomes sufficiently documented.
+Full code expected to be pushed to repository by Feb 20.

+Note: Each piece of code typically has directory filepaths that will need to be filled shown by [Insert own directory].
+Several pieces of code are designed to run both on a cluster computing environment and locally (though with fewer draws of uncertainty if locally).
+There will be elements of the analysis that cannot be reproduced locally as they require excessive amounts of RAM.

 Description of directories: